shaunak-badani/MD/README.md

 > This repository contains a notebook used for development of MD simulation code, and further algorithmic implementation.

+## Table of Contents

+* `1D_System` : Currently a notebook which contains pieces of code to simulate the 1D system as described in Chapter 14 of Frenkel & Smit : Undestanding Molecular Simulations - From Algorithms to Applications

 ## Todo

 - [x] Understand how to compute energies from psf and prm files.